yewstack/yew/examples/ssr_router/README.md

 1. Build Hydration Bundle

-`trunk build examples/ssr_router/index.html`
+`trunk build index.html`

+This builds static artifacts that will be served and places them in `dist`.

 2. Run the server

-`cargo run --features=ssr --bin ssr_router_server -- --dir examples/ssr_router/dist`
+`cargo run --features=ssr --bin ssr_router_server -- --dir dist`

-3. Open Browser

-Navigate to http://localhost:8080/ to view results.